c-baccus/CAMELS_kSZ/README.md

 ## Goal

-Reproduce the kSZ measurement of Hadzhiyska (https://arxiv.org/pdf/2407.07152), which were performed on TNG300 simulations, on CAMELS TNG50 simulations.
-I bin by halo mass, to study how AGN/SN feedback shapes the gas distribution around LRG-like galaxies.
+Reproduce the kSZ measurement of Hadzhiyska et. al (https://arxiv.org/pdf/2407.07152), (performed on TNG300 simulations), on CAMELS TNG50 simulations.
+Binned by halo mass, to study how AGN/SN feedback shapes the gas distribution around LRG-like galaxies.

 ## Approach